TomMakesThings/Wright-Fisher-Simulator/README.md

     <th>0.0338</th>
 </table>

-<sub>Table (B) Measuring linkage disequilibrium for the initial population across 5 runs</sub>
+<sub>Table (B) Measuring linkage disequilibrium for the initial population across 5 runs.</sub>

 <a name="figureB"></a>
 <img src="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/assets/Images/Initial-r2.png" width=400>

 <sub>Figure (B) Initial distribution of $r^{2}$ for 1000 two-loci Wright-Fisher simulations without selection.</sub>

+#### Testing Recombination Rates and Selection
+For each generation in the diploid simulator, recombinant haplotypes are created between two loci with probability $r$.
+To test the effects of recombination rate on LD, an initial population was randomly generated giving haplotypes frequencies: $\{AB: 1, Ab: 10, aB: 0, ab: 89\}$.
+In this case, the singleton $B$ allele occurred on a chromosome with the $A$ allele, and so the haplotype $aB$ initially has frequency zero.
+These initial haplotype frequencies were consistently used to seed the experiments so that results of changing parameters were comparable and averages could be calculated.
+The simulator was the run 1,000 times for $r = 0.05$, $r = 0.01$ and $r = 0.02$.
+In real populations, higher recombination rate is expected when two loci are further apart and so this can be used to model the effect of distance between loci on LD and haplotype frequencies.

+The LD measures over time were plotted in [Figure C](#figureC),  where the results for each simulation per time point, as well as the average over time are depicted.
+The average across all simulations suggests that linkage equilibrium is reached after fewer generations when $r$ is increased.
+This trend is apparent across all three measures with their values reducing the fastest for $r = 0.05$.
+Unsurprisingly, the LD measurements for $r = 0.01$ and $r = 0.02$ are more similar to one another as their recombination rates are more alike.

-Furthermore, the effects of recombination rate and selection on LD were tested with the simulation demonstrating that LD can be broken down faster with higher recombination and negative selection.
+were tested with the simulation demonstrating that LD can be broken down faster with higher recombination and negative selection.

 <a name="figureC"></a>
 <img src="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/assets/Images/Diploid-LD-1000.png" width=700>